lukaszkusgithub/RPG-game-2D-SFML/README.md

 $ chmod 754 ./game

 ## Windows
-Run the game.exe file located in the "windows executable file" folder
+Run the RPG.exe file located in the "windows executable file" folder